 Exporters seeking to export animals that would otherwise not be fit to export due to the specific requirements outlined in the table below, may apply to the department with an appropriate management plan demonstrating appropriate risk management.
-This plan must also be approved by the relevant State department\before the exporter may submit any relevant consignment's notice of intention to export.
-The decision by the relevant State or Territory department is final on matters prior to the ship leaving the berth.
+This plan must be approved by the department before the exporter may submit any relevant consignment's notice of intention to export.